12 Top Brand Protection Strategies for 2026: Combat Evolving Digital Threats

-In this updated guide, we walk through 12 core brand protection strategies – modernized for 2025 – to help you safeguard your brand’s identity, reputation, and revenue.
+In this updated guide, we walk through 12 core online brand protection strategies – modernized for 2026 – to help you safeguard your brand’s identity, reputation, and revenue.

 Your trademark is still one of your brand’s most valuable assets.
 Register it early, enforce it aggressively, and monitor its usage regularly—especially online.